Guide: Prepare your PC for presentation duty

 5. Turn off taskbar on the second display (Only for Extended Desktop setup)

 If your are using Extended Desktop mode (SlideDog in Dual Screen mode), it will look more professional if your audience does not see your taskbar on the big screen.
-Right click on your taskbar (the bottom blue bar on your screen) and select “Properties”.
-Disable “Show taskbar on all displays”.

 6. Turn off Trackpad gestures

 Depending on the PC model, accidently swiping with one, two or three fingers can have unwanted effects (such as launching the Windows App store).
 If you are not 100% confident with your trackpad gestures it is recommended to turn them off.
-This varies from PC model to PC model, so this guide will not pursuit this any further (Your best bet is to look for something with Trackpads in the Control Panel).
+This varies from PC model to PC model, so this guide will not pursue this any further (Your best bet is to look for something with Trackpads in the Control Panel).
 If you are unsure on how to do this, you can always connect an external mouse during the presentation.

 7. Turn off applications running in the background